apt6969/aes256-encryption-sample/README.md

 For example you might want pokimane.jpg.aes.aes but you'd have to remember the order of, in this script, two different secret keys, for encryption.

+The password to decrypt pokimane.jpg.aes.aes.decrypt is 'pokimane2'

+You can imagine altering the script to encrypt whatever you want in more complex ways to really fool the NSA.

-the encrypt file is actually a text file i changed with chmod +x so it's executable; you can open it with a text editor
+The encrypt file is actually a text file i changed with chmod +x so it's executable; you can open it with a text editor